foundry-rs/starknet-foundry/docs/src/starknet/declare.md

 > Contract name is a part after the `mod` keyword in your contract file.
 It may differ from package name defined in `Scarb.toml` file.

 > 📝 **Note**
 > In the above example we supply `sncast` with `--account` and `--url` flags.
-If `Scarb.toml` is present, and has
+If `snfoundry.toml` is present, and has
-> the properties set, values provided using these flags will override values from `Scarb.toml`.
-Learn more about `Scarb.toml`
+> the properties set, values provided using these flags will override values from `snfoundry.toml`.
+Learn more about `snfoundry.toml`
 > configuration [here](../projects/configuration.md#sncast).

 > 💡 **Info**